High Performance Sports

 - Guest Speakers

-Head of Hockey, Linda Anderson, will run specialist skills sessions with the HPSDP hockey players.
+Our Head of Hockey, Linda Anderson, runs specialist skills sessions with the HPSP hockey players.
 Linda was capped an incredible 242 times for her country, as well as representing Great Britain.
 She is supported by a number of top class coaches, including another former internationalist and GB player Louise Baxter.

 We also have access to a number of high-end coaches across different sports.
 In tennis, for example, we have elite coaching sessions at David Lloyd before school, taken by a Level 3 professional coach.

-Guest speakers will be invited to the school to speak to the HPSDP athletes.
-This will provide an excellent opportunity to show the young athletes what it takes to achieve success at this level and the inevitable obstacles along the way.
+Guest speakers are invited to the school to speak to the HPSP athletes.
+This provides an excellent opportunity to show the young athletes what it takes to achieve success at this level and the inevitable obstacles along the way.

 Strength and Conditioning